chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 Syntax Highlight
 -----------------

-The tokenization is implemented using `TextMate grammars <https://github.com/abergmeier/TextMate-grammars>`_, which covers most of the tag rules except for the following:
+The tokenization is implemented using `TextMate grammars <https://macromates.com/manual/en/language_grammars>`_, which covers most of the tag rules with the following exceptions:

 * no flag conflicts check

 .. code-block:: yaml

   <file=absolute|relative>: value # this will be highlighted but fail the parsing

 * no multiline key validation

 .. code-block:: yaml

   ? key
     <flag> # this will be highlighted but not parsed
     key